luangjokaj/wordpressify/README.md

 npm run install:wordpress
 ```

-- It will fetch the latest WordPress version which the build we use for the development server.
+- It will fetch the latest WordPress version, which is the build we use for the development server.

 **START WORKFLOW**